nf-core/stableexpression/docs/usage.md

 > [!NOTE]
 >
 > - Multiple keywords must be separated by commas.
-> - Note that the keywords are additive: you will get datasets that fit with **either of the keywords**.
+> - Please note that keywords are additive: you will get datasets that fit with **either of the provided keywords**.
 > - A dataset will be downloaded if a keyword is found in its summary or in the same of a sample.
-> - The natural language processing [`ǹltk`](https://www.nltk.org/) python package is used to find keywords as well as derived words.
+> - The natural language processing [`nltk`](https://www.nltk.org/) python package is used to find keywords as well as derived words.
 For example, the `leaf` keyword should match 'leaf', 'leaves', 'leafy', etc.

 ## 3. Provide your own accessions